-As the Controller for Research Finance, Ms. Wulf is responsible for all aspects of financial operations and reporting for CHS Research and Sponsored Programs.
-Ms. Wulf directs the Budget and Revenue Cycle, and Accounting teams for pre and post award activities.
+Ms. Wulf is responsible for all of contracting, pre and post awards and financial operations for CHS research and sponsored programs.
 She joined Carolinas HealthCare System in 2013 bringing over 20 years of healthcare industry experience, with the last 10 years gained in healthcare research from both academic and community health system settings.
 Ms. Wulf earned her bachelor’s degree in Marketing at the University of Iowa; and, an MBA in Finance from the University of Denver.

 Our research administration offices provide support and infrastructure for clinical-translational and bench research: